steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 The code example above lists only the lines of code that need to be added to the ``effects`` table.
 The table lists the available effects and their parameters with names and default settings.
 The normalized range from 0 to 1 is used for the default settings.
 The default settings will be used when initializing the effects.

->&#10069; A code example for writing effects and their settings to a table can be found in [Snapshot Effects](./Snapshot-Effects.md).
+>&#10069; For a code example on how to write effects and their settings to a table, see [Snapshot Effects](./Snapshot-Effects.md).

 ### Creating a Template for the FX Slot

-Each effect has its own template for displaying in the slot when selected.
+Each effect has its own template that is displayed in the slot when the effect is selected.
 Let's create a slot template for the Distortion effect by reusing an existing one.

 1. In the **Templates Tree**, navigate to 'library/FX Chain/FX Slots'.
 2. Copy and paste an existing slot template to the 'FX Slots' folder.
 You can copy any slot template except the 'FX_Slot' and 'FX_Slot_No_FX' templates.